omokaro-faith/photo-album/README.md

 - Run `npm run coverage` to view coverage.

 #### To view the production build
+- Run `npm install`.
+This installs all the app's dependencies.
 - To build the app run `npm run build`.
 - Run `npm install -g serve`
 - Run `serve -s build` in your terminal